 They may observe how a patient walks, squats, or how far they can move their knee.
-Talking and observation alone cannot often result in an accurate diagnosis, however, so doctors turn to proven diagnostic techniques to be certain of the cause:
+Discussion and observation alone cannot often result in an accurate diagnosis, however, so doctors turn to proven diagnostic techniques to be certain of the cause:

-- McMurray Test: with the patient lying on their back, doctors will bend the knee in a way that indicated a meniscus tear.
+- McMurray test: With the patient lying on their back, doctors will bend the knee in a way that indicated a meniscus tear.
 Doctors will listen for a popping or clicking sound, often indicative of a tear.
 This test is often accurate if performed correctly, though some doctors prefer to use imaging techniques to be certain.

-- X-Ray: these are not often used for meniscus tears as they do not show soft tissue.
+- X-ray: These are not often used for meniscus tears as they do not show soft tissue.
 They are useful for determining abnormalities in the bone, which could be contributing to knee pain.

 Recovering From a Meniscus Tear